 He served in the country of Burma for 38 years.
+He and his wife were both imprisoned for many months.
 Starting in 1812 he worked there and ended up leading almost 12,000 Karen Christians to Christ.
 He also translated the Bible into the Burmese language.
 He would translate 25 verses a day from Hebrew into Burmese.
-By the time he died there were 63 churches planted and 123 missionaries and pastors trained.
+By the time he died (1850) there were 63 churches planted and 123 missionaries and pastors trained.
 100 years after he died there were 200,000 Christians in Burma.
 It is interesting that when he went into the Karen tribe he found that they were prepared for his preaching.
 They had what they called their "Tradition of the Elders" that had been passed down by word of mouth for many generations.
 They believed in an unchangeable, eternal, all-powerful God, creator of heaven and earth, of man, and of woman formed from a rib taken from the man.
 They believed in humanity's temptation by a devil, and its fall, and that some day a messiah would come to its rescue.
 They lived in expectation of a prophecy that white foreigners would bring them a sacred scroll.
 Here is a picture of people from the Karen tribe who moved to Canada and are celebrating a Karen New Year's Festival.